Patient education: Sulfasalazine and the 5-aminosalicylates (Beyond the Basics)

-Sulfasalazine (Azulfidine) and the 5-aminosalicylate drugs (Asacol, Delzicol, Asacol HD, Pentasa, Salofalk, Dipentum, Colazal, Apriso and Lialda) are commonly used to treat inflammatory bowel disease.
+Sulfasalazine (Azulfidine) and the 5-aminosalicylate drugs (sample brand names: Delzicol, Asacol HD, Pentasa, Salofalk, Dipentum, Colazal, Apriso, Lialda) are commonly used to treat inflammatory bowel disease.
 These drugs have anti-inflammatory actions, and they are effective for inducing and maintaining remission in mild to moderate ulcerative colitis.
-Their efficacy in Crohn’s disease is more controversial.
-Sulfasalazine appears to be effective in controlling active Crohn’s colitis.
-(See "Patient information: Ulcerative colitis (Beyond the Basics)" and "Patient information: Crohn disease (Beyond the Basics)".)
+Their efficacy in Crohn disease is more controversial.
+Sulfasalazine appears to be effective in controlling active Crohn colitis.
+(See "Patient education: Ulcerative colitis (Beyond the Basics)" and "Patient education: Crohn disease (Beyond the Basics)".)

 Sulfasalazine is also used to treat rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, and juvenile idiopathic arthritis.
-(See "Patient information: Rheumatoid arthritis treatment (Beyond the Basics)" and "Patient information: Ankylosing spondylitis and other spondyloarthritis (Beyond the Basics)" and "Patient information: Psoriatic arthritis (Beyond the Basics)" and "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)
+(See "Patient education: Rheumatoid arthritis treatment (Beyond the Basics)" and "Patient education: Ankylosing spondylitis and other spondyloarthritis (Beyond the Basics)" and "Patient education: Psoriatic arthritis (Beyond the Basics)" and "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 In many cases, sulfasalazine or a 5-aminosalicylate must be taken for a long period of time.
 These medications can have side effects ranging from mild to serious.
 Many of the mild side effects can be avoided by using lower doses of these drugs; the serious side effects are uncommon or rare, and usually resolve when the medication is stopped.
 In most cases, the potential benefits of these drugs outweigh the potential risks.
 Nonetheless, it is important to be aware of the possible side effects before starting treatment.